Kennel Cough In Dogs Explained

 - 1 ¼ Teaspoon Cinnamon Powder

-Blend the essential oils with the honey.
+Blend the cinnamon powder with the honey.
 Add a little more honey if you feel you need to (+/- a teaspoon).
-Once the oils are blended with the honey, add the cinnamon powder.
 Stir well so that it blends into the mixture.

 You can then add this mixture to your dog’s food or give it to them in its raw form.
 It’s a great alternative to pharmaceutical cough mixtures and is far healthier than antibiotics.